 Emperor Capital offers clients transaction services in various overseas markets, enabling them to keep abreast of the latest economic and market changes and make sound investment decisions.

 Through a single account, investors can access global stock markets, including Hong Kong, Mainland China, the US, and Singapore, and their varied investment opportunities.

 Overview on Various Stock Markets

 The US has the largest securities market in the world by trade volume and boasts a great array of listed companies.

-The New York Stock Exchange (NYSE), the most important main board market in the country, has 2,308 listed companies with a trade volume of US$ 20 trillion in 2011.
+The New York Stock Exchange (NYSE), the most important mainboard market in the country, had 2,308 listed companies with a trading volume of US$ 20 trillion in 2011.
 In addition, the NASDAQ market is home to some 2,709 listed companies, many of them renowned US technology firms.
 In 2011, their trade volume reached US$ 982 billion.

-We provide selected US OTC (over-the-counter) stocks trading service.
+We provide selected US OTC (over-the-counter) stock trading services.
 In the United States, OTC stock trading is carried out by market makers using inter-dealer quotation services such as OTC Link and the OTC Bulletin Board.

-Usually OTC stocks are not listed nor traded on exchanges.
-Clients participating in OTC market will be exposed to additional risks, such as low trading volume, wide trading spread and/or in failure to flat outstanding positions, etc. Client should therefore study and understand US OTC stocks before you trade and carefully consider whether such trading is suitable in the light of client’s own financial position and investment objectives.
+Usually, OTC stocks are not listed nor traded on exchanges.
+Clients participating in the OTC market will be exposed to additional risks, such as low trading volume, wide trading spread, and/or in failure to flat outstanding positions, etc. The client should therefore study and understand US OTC stocks before you trade and carefully consider whether such trading is suitable in light of the client’s financial position and investment objectives.